apache/seatunnel/docs/en/flink/configuration/sink-plugins/Druid.md

 ### parallelism [`Int`]

-The parallelism of an individual operator, data source, or data sink
+The parallelism of an individual operator, for DruidSink

 ## Example